edge-cloud/www.edge-cloud.net/_posts/2014-02-14-deploy-wordpress-aws-opsworks.md

   </p>
 </div>

-AWS OpsWorks uses the configuration management tool <a href="https://www.chef.io/chef/" target="_blank">Chef</a> to configure the EC2 instances within each layer.
+AWS OpsWorks uses the configuration management tool [Chef](https://www.chef.io/chef/) to configure the EC2 instances within each layer.
 For this it provides so-called Chef "recipes" that describe how server applications (such as Apache or MySQL) are managed and how they are to be configured.
 These recipes describe a series of resources that should be in a particular state: packages that should be installed, services that should be running, or files that should be written.

 While AWS OpsWorks provides many useful recipes out of the box we want to add a few minor custom recipes.
-In particulare we will use two custom recipes which can be found at <a href="https://github.com/chriselsen/opsworks-cookbooks" target="_blank">https://github.com/chriselsen/opsworks-cookbooks</a>:
+In particulare we will use two custom recipes which can be found at [https://github.com/chriselsen/opsworks-cookbooks](https://github.com/chriselsen/opsworks-cookbooks):

   * AWS-Ubuntu: Configure an AWS Opsworks Ubuntu image with a swap space.
 This is aimed at t1.micro instances to prevent "out of memory" issues.
   * WordPress: Configure WordPress via the wp-config.php file to interact with the MySQL server.
 It can be used for a fresh install or a restore from a Backup using BackWPup.
 The wp-config.php will be filled with the IP address and credentials to access the MySQL server.